kign/c4wa/etc/doc/language.md

 ### Low-level memory access

-You can access linear memory directly from your C program by accessing built-in global variable `__builtin_memory`.
+You can access linear memory directly from your C program by utilizing built-in global variable `__builtin_memory`.
 (It has type `char *` and actual numeric value `0`).
 This has to be done very carefully, obviously, because you must make sure you assign memory correctly, and because you may override stack section or data section.